Updated December 2021

 Choose an appropriate basemap that complements your symbology.
 Be sure to test at different scales.
 Set your map extent to determine a starting point.
 When the app searches an address, it zooms to the searched area, changing the scale to show only the searched area.

-Once you create the map and save it, click the Share button in Map Viewer and click Create a Web App.
+Once you create the map and save it, click the Create App button in Map Viewer and select Instant Apps.
 Select Nearby as your app.

 Configure the app